ykchavan/RedHatSummit2019/README.md

 <a name="testimage"></a>

-# Lab 1.5 - Test the new image
+# Lab 1.5 - Test the output image with *virt-install*

 * On the Lab-GUID Assignment tab in your browser, at the bottom of the page there is a link to the console of your RHEL 8 server.
 When you click on that link, you will be presented with a SUMMIT-LAB control page.
 On it under "0bastion" click "CONSOLE".
 This will open a graphical console of your RHEL 8 server